-The Bank continues to operate with a significant portion of its workforce in a hybrid work environment.
+The Bank operates with a significant portion of its workforce in a hybrid work environment.
 A work from home or a hybrid environment can increase operational risks such as increased cyberattacks and potential service interruptions.

 CREDIT RISK

 Credit risk is the risk of loss resulting from the failure of a counterparty to honour its financial obligation.